Twitter is now worth one-third of what Elon Musk paid to buy it

 Will this affect Elon Musk’s net worth?

-As per Bloomberg Billionaires Index, Elon Musk, who also owns Tesla, SpaceX and The Boring Company beside Twitter, has a net worth of USD 190 billion as on 31 May 2023.
+As per Bloomberg Billionaires Index, Elon Musk, who also owns Tesla, SpaceX and The Boring Company beside Twitter, has a net worth of USD 190 billion (INR 1,57,03,25 crore approx.) as on 31 May 2023.

-The index estimates that his own stake in Twitter is now worth only USD 8.8 billion and he is set to lose another USD 850 million after Fidelity’s recent downgrade.
+The index estimates that his own stake in Twitter is now worth only USD 8.8 billion (INR 7,27,28 crore approx.)and he is set to lose another USD 850 million (INR 7,024 crore) after Fidelity’s recent downgrade.

-The value of his current stake is now way lower than what he paid to acquire an estimated 79 per cent stake, which was more than USD 25 million.
+The value of his current stake is now way lower than what he paid to acquire an estimated 79 per cent stake, which was more than USD 25 million (INR 206 crore approx.).